galaxyproject/training-material/topics/de-novo-assembly/tutorials/assembling-genome-sequences/tutorial.md

 > * When complete, open the output called report.

 > ### {% icon tip %} More Information
-> * For the protocol on confirmation and closure, read [this document](https://docs.google.com/document/d/1uoSG9o2J2oWQZbHIhVRVGyIwPkbryujdeSBB2HQXTSQ/edit).
+> * Protocols on confirmation and closure are under development.
+CPT staff can read [this document](https://docs.google.com/document/d/1uoSG9o2J2oWQZbHIhVRVGyIwPkbryujdeSBB2HQXTSQ/edit).
-> * For the protocol on polishing a genome after annotation to prepare for depositing in GenBank, read [this document](https://docs.google.com/document/d/1aXE01fphROysxygPMrYcWdkl4iU05H6jKvhtOalTh_A/edit#heading=h.lwwpw4ay44cb).
+> * Protocols on polishing a genome after annotation to prepare for depositing in GenBank are also under development, but will vary from lab to lab.
+CPT staff can reference [this document](https://docs.google.com/document/d/1aXE01fphROysxygPMrYcWdkl4iU05H6jKvhtOalTh_A/edit#heading=h.lwwpw4ay44cb).
 {: .tip}